-5.1 According to the Council's website, some trees within and adjacent to this site are covered by a Tree Preservation Order (TPO 277); which means that if any tree works are required (to the protected trees), an application must be made to the Council (unless the works are approved by virtue of this report being approved as part of a planning permission - but please see 5.2).
+5.1 According to the Council's website (checked 10/01/2025), none of the trees within or adjacent to this site are covered by a Tree Preservation Order (TPO); however, the property is within the Ickenham Village Conservation Area.
+This means that if any works are required to trees with a stem diameter of 75mm or above, then a Section 211 Notice must be served on the Council (unless the works are approved by virtue of this report being approved as part of a planning permission - but see 5.2).